ryan-quigley/ryan-quigley.github.io/_posts/2016-08-30-move-alert.md

 #### Crontab
-`env EDITOR=nano crontab -e`
+To add an entry to the crontab, first open the crontab file using your editor of choice.
+Here I am using nano.
+Enter the following at the command line: `env EDITOR=nano crontab -e`.
+Add the task to the crontab like so,
 ```bash
 50  09-18 * * 0-5 /path/to/R/file.R
 ```
-`crontab -l`
+Hit ctrl+o to save, and ctrl+x to exit.
+To see your scheduled tasks, type `crontab -l` at the command line.

 #### Final R Stuff
-Add `#!/Library/Frameworks/R.framework/Versions/3.3/Resources/bin/Rscript` to the top of R scripts so they can be run from the command line Update permissions of R file: `chmod +x /path/to/R/file.R`
+Add the following commented line to the top of the R scripts so they can be run from the command line: `#!/Library/Frameworks/R.framework/Versions/3.3/Resources/bin/Rscript`.
+Then update permissions of R file: `chmod +x /path/to/R/file.R`

 #### Final Result
 ![]({{ site.base_url}}/images/slack_move_alert.png)